evanhook/landingpage/readme.md

 This is a portfolio website that houses information about Lizzie and links/descriptions to her projects.
 This is a practice exercise in HTML, CSS, and Bootstrap.

 ## Setup & Installation Requirements
+Select the Github repository
+Open the terminal and go to desktop
-Github Pages link: my-github-evanhook.github.io/landingpage Clone repository
+Clone the selected repository
+Push changes to Github

 ## Known Bugs
 No known bugs